bharathh4/Linux-cmd-tips-and-tricks/Linux.md

   #sudo mount -t cifs $smbPath $mntPath -o vers=3.0,username=$storageAccountName,password=$storageAccountKey,serverino
   sudo mount -t cifs $smbPath $mntPath -o vers=3.0,username=$storageAccountName,password=$storageAccountKey,dir_mode=0777,file_mode=0777,serverino
   ```

+  In some situation if a Azure file share is not mountable from any VM, it could be the case that the VM has access restrictions configured outside the OS.
+For example, in some enterprise environments, VMs don't have a public ip with only a VPN access and a private ip configured.
+In such cases, one may need to configure or rather add a private endpoint for the (Azure) fileshare.
+This usually involves the creation of a custom DNS setting with a certain FQDN (abcstorage.blob.core.windows.net) and a private ip (172.89.65.15).

 ### How to tar a directory with exceptions
   ```
   tar -zcvf mytars/a_dir.tgz a_adir --exclude=a_dir/unwanted_sub_dir